Directed by: Ridley Scott || Produced by: Jerry Bruckheimer, Ridley Scott

 In conclusion, Black Hawk Down lacks the true knockout punch reminiscent of great war films because of its lack of depth at the character level.
 We all like our boys in uniform, I suppose, but rarely more so than from a visceral, sheer survivalist point of view.
 The film’s action scenes are impressive any way you look at it, and will get your heart pounding no matter your opinion of the characters themselves.
 That being said, nothing in Scott’s hornet’s nest feels that special beyond its primal impact and beautifully woven carnage.

-SUMMARY & RECOMMENDATION: Black Hawk Down is a visceral, action-packed war picture that’s expertly paced and showcases some of Ridley Scott’s best action-direction of his career.
+SUMMARY & RECOMMENDATION: Black Hawk Down is a visceral, action-packed, and expertly paced war-picture that showcases some of Ridley Scott’s best action-direction of his career.
+It remains one of the few movies I’ve seen that lives up to those hack-critic accolades on countless DVD covers like, “Non-stop thrill ride!”
+It lives up to that cliche.
 The film gives you little time to breathe amidst all the grit, blood, and chaos.

 — However… underwhelming character development and mostly cardboard characters weaken the story’s impact and let down an otherwise strong cast.
 You won’t mind much given how relentless and tightly edited the picture is (this is no Pearl Harbor ), but you’ll barely remember any character names, backstories, or motivations whatsoever.
 Even more so than Gladiator (2000), Black Hawk Down is an action-direction showcase for Ridley Scott that has little to no interest in a captivating story beyond basic human survival and aggression.